Extend on-premises data solutions to the cloud

-If you are running SQL Server on-premises, you can use Microsoft Azure Blob Storage service for backup and restore.
+If you run SQL Server on-premises, you can use Azure Blob Storage for backup and restore services.
 For more information, see SQL Server Backup and Restore with Microsoft Azure Blob Storage Service.
-This capability gives you limitless offsite storage, and the ability to share the same backups between SQL Server running on-premises and SQL Server running in a virtual machine in Azure.
+This capability gives you limitless offsite storage, and the ability to share the same backups between SQL Server running on-premises and SQL Server running in a virtual machine (VM) in Azure.

 Azure SQL Database is a managed relational database-as-a service.
-Because Azure SQL Database uses the Microsoft SQL Server Engine, applications can access data in the same way with both technologies.
-Azure SQL Database can also be combined with SQL Server in useful ways.
-For example, the SQL Server Stretch Database feature lets an application access what looks like a single table in a SQL Server database while some or all rows of that table might be stored in Azure SQL Database.
+Because SQL Database uses the Microsoft SQL Server engine, applications can access data in the same way with both technologies.
+SQL Database can also be combined with SQL Server in useful ways.
+For example, the SQL Server Stretch Database feature lets an application access what looks like a single table in a SQL Server database while some or all rows of that table might be stored in SQL Database.
 This technology automatically moves data that's not accessed for a defined period of time to the cloud.
-Applications reading this data are unaware that any data has been moved to the cloud.
+Applications that read this data are unaware that any data has been moved to the cloud.

 Maintaining data stores on-premises and in the cloud can be challenging when you desire to keep the data synchronized.
-You can address this with SQL Data Sync, a service built on Azure SQL Database that lets you synchronize the data you select, bi-directionally across multiple Azure SQL databases and SQL Server instances.
-While Data Sync makes it easy to keep your data up-to-date across these various data stores, it should not be used for disaster recovery or for migrating from on-premises SQL Server to Azure SQL Database.
+You can address this challenge with SQL Data Sync, a service built on SQL Database that lets you synchronize the data you select, bi-directionally across multiple Azure SQL databases and SQL Server instances.
+While Data Sync makes it easy to keep your data up to date across these various data stores, it shouldn't be used for disaster recovery or for migrating from on-premises SQL Server to SQL Database.

-For disaster recovery and business continuity, you can use AlwaysOn Availability Groups to replicate data across two or more instances of SQL Server, some of which can be running on Azure virtual machines in another geographic region.
+For disaster recovery and business continuity, you can use AlwaysOn Availability Groups to replicate data across two or more instances of SQL Server, some of which can be running on Azure VMs in another geographic region.

 Network shares and file-based data stores

-In a hybrid cloud architecture, it is common for an organization to keep newer files on-premises while archiving older files to the cloud.
-This is sometimes called file tiering, where there is seamless access to both sets of files, on-premises and cloud-hosted.
+In a hybrid cloud architecture, it's common for an organization to keep newer files on-premises while archiving older files to the cloud.
+This practice is sometimes called file tiering.
+It provides seamless access to both on-premises and cloud-hosted files.
 This approach helps to minimize network bandwidth usage and access times for newer files, which are likely to be accessed the most often.
 At the same time, you get the benefits of cloud-based storage for archived data.

-Organizations may also wish to move their network shares entirely to the cloud.
-This would be desirable, for example, if the applications that access them are also located in the cloud.
+Organizations might also wish to move their network shares entirely to the cloud, for example, if the applications that access them are also located in the cloud.
 This procedure can be done using data orchestration tools.

 Azure StorSimple offers the most complete integrated storage solution for managing storage tasks between your on-premises devices and Azure cloud storage.
 StorSimple is an efficient, cost-effective, and easily manageable storage area network (SAN) solution that eliminates many of the issues and expenses associated with enterprise storage and data protection.
 It uses the proprietary StorSimple 8000 series device, integrates with cloud services, and provides a set of integrated management tools.